DEFRA/permit-poc/docs/topics/path-to-production.md

 ## Overview

-As the proof of concept work makes use of a few different tools our infrastructure, work-flow and testing approach will change.
+As the proof of concept work makes use of a few different tools: our infrastructure, work-flow and testing approach will change.
 This requires support from outside the team so this document outlines some of what we've got so far and where we'd like to be when this